 Process and Implementation

 ABM analysis helps a precise segmentation of business activities into two primary categories.
 First, activities that add value, and secondly, activities that don’t add any value.
-Actions adding value also improves the value of the company or the product, in the eyes of the customer.
-On the other hand, non-value-added activities don’t raise the value rather incur costs.
+Actions adding value also improve the value of the company or the product in the eyes of the customer.
+On the other hand, non-value-added activities don’t raise the value but rather incur costs.

 After a business identifies the activities that add value and those that don’t, the company then focuses on making activities that add value more efficiently.
 The management may reduce or eliminate the activities that don’t add any value.
 A company may also use ABM analysis to rank the value-added activities by the level of contribution they make.